ntt2k/SWVM/README.md

 ---------------

 Alpha v0.1:
-  + Can forward email using only Javascrip
+  + Can forward email using only Javascript
   + Start video right after send email and wait for hand-shake connection